ksindi/managers-playbook/README.md

 No matter what level you are in the organization, you should be thinking strategically.
 This means understanding the big picture and how your team's work fits into it.

+Questions you should be asking yourself?

 1. What would you do with one more person?
 1. How is your team moving the needle?
 Are you focusing on the right things?
-How do you know the features you're building will benefit the customer?
 1. What are your product's mission and tenets?
 1. What is your team's morale?
 Have you asked them what's not fun about working here?
 1. What are the company's top priorities this year?
 Where should the company be three years from now?